mansiwalia/ChatApp---ChatterBox-Connect/README.md

 **ChatterBox Connect** A real-time chat application designed for seamless communication, featuring secure user authentication, dynamic user interaction, and an intuitive interface.

+## Demo Link Of Project
+You can watch a demo of this project on my [LinkedIn profile](https://www.linkedin.com/feed/update/urn:li:activity:7237048455922085888/).

 ## Table of Contents
 1. [Features](#features)
 2. [Technologies Used](#technologies-used)